-- BIOCELL® textured surface is designed to promote mild tissue adherence and tissue expander immobility. - Stable bases for greater control over expansion direction are included on all NATRELLE® 133 Plus Tissue Expanders. - An orientation line is located on the lower pole of the device to aid in properly orienting the device intraoperatively.
+MICROCELLTM and BIOCELL® textured surfaces are designed to promote mild tissue adherence and tissue expander immobility.

+Stable bases for greater control over expansion direction are included on all NATRELLE® 133S and NATRELLE® 133 Plus Tissue Expanders.

+An orientation line is located on the lower pole of the device to aid in properly orienting the device intraoperatively